monalvrz/Election_Analysis/README.md

 Subsequently, we execute the following steps:
   - Initialize a total vote counter.
-  - Create a candidate and county set of lists and dictionaries that will containe the information we will collect.
+  - Create a candidate and county list and dictionaries that will containe the information we will collect.
   - Initialize the empty strings that will hold the candidates and counties names and counts.
+  -
-      **This strings can be adapted to any data base who containes candidate and counties informatión**
+      **This strings can be adapted to any data base who containes candidate and counties information**
-  - Read the CSV file and convert ir into a list of dictionaries.
+  - Read the CSV file and convert it into a list of dictionaries.
   - Read the header.
+  - Create a for loop to obtain the total votes, the number of candidate names and county names.
-  - Next we will initialize a for loop that will iterate on the selected columns of our file to obtaine the total votes, the
+  - Next we will initialize a if condition that will iterate on the selected columns of our file to obtaine the total votes, the candidate names and the county names and add them to a list if not repeated. **The if condition is the element that will help the Colorado Board of Elections to use this code on other elections, not only with this particular election.
+The loop will hold only the information that we need.
+It doesn't matter if there are three, five, eight or ten candidates and counties, this formula will retrieve each one of them.**
+      _Example: Imagine you have five candidates instead of three.
+                candidate_names: Charles Casper Stockham, Diana DeGette, Raymon Anthony Doane, Jonathan Simons, Stephanie Miller
+                The if condition will append each name in the 'candidate_options' list.
+                The same scenario will happen with the counties, the loop_
+ - Finally, we will add the data on the lists.

 ```
 # Initialize a total vote counter.
 total_votes = 0